power_assert

 assert do

-# this will fail but nothing reported
+# This fails, but nothing is reported

 condition ? expected == actual : expected == actual